bobjflong/small_stonks/README.md

 # Warning

-Please don't use this app for anything important, or making important decisions 🙄I cannot vouch for accuracy or errors.
+Please don't use this app for anything important, or making important decisions 🙄 I cannot vouch for accuracy.